ploissken/meal-planner/README.md

 #### User experience

-- Loading state is working fine on recipe gallery, but not so on meal planner and shopping list, which misses loading indicators.
+- Loading indicators are working in the recipe gallery, but missing in the meal planner and shopping list views.
 - Aria was highly overlooked.
 There is even a warning pop on console when some modals close.
 It feels like some odd behavior on MUI's side, but I didn't explore it further.
-- Nutritional data on day plan could have some better labeling, like "missing carbs".
-Currently feeling too raw.
+- Nutritional informations in the day plan are too raw (e.g., labels like “missing carbs” could be clearer).
-- Instruction timers are missed if the user closes the dialog.
-At first I intended to create a more reliable system, with toast notifications when timer is complete but, yeah.
+- Instruction timers are lost if the dialog is closed.
+I originally planned to notify users via toast when a timer finished but...
-- List items on shopping list, as well as chips on daily planner, could use some in/out animation.
+- Shopping list items and planner chips could benefit from in/out animations for a more dynamic experience.

 # 📬 Contact